 Highlights: Fort Royal, Lérins Abbey, secluded creeks

-Drive 30 minutes west from Nice to Cannes, where you’ll board a 30-minute ferry to the Lérins Islands.
+From Cannes, you’ll board a ferry to the Lérins Islands.
 This is a lovely option if you want to escape the Riviera’s tourist crowds.
-You’ll find reasonably priced parking near the ferry terminal in Cannes.
+You’ll find parking near the ferry terminal.

 There isn’t a ferry going between the islands, so if you want to visit both, you’ll need to take a boat back to Cannes and board another one.
 For this reason, it’s best to choose to visit one island in a day, based on your interests.